acarril/acarril.github.io/_posts/2016-05-10-psestimate.md

 [Imbens (2015)](http://jhr.uwpress.org/content/50/2/373.refs) has an appendix with the algorithm for defining $$h(x)$$.
 Some notation:

 - $$X_b$$ are basic covariates included explicitely in $$h(x)$$, because you think they are relevant regardless of what the algorithm selects.
 It can be empty.
-- $$K_l$$ and $$K_q$$ are the selected linear and quadratic terms, respectively.
+- $$X_l$$ and $$X_q$$ are the selected linear and quadratic terms, respectively.
 Obviously, they are empty at the beginning.
+- $$C_l$$ and $$C_q$$ are the selected thresholds for selecting terms to the linear and quadratic parts of the model, respectively.

+I paraphrase Imben and Rubin's algorithm below, but I've compressed it to only 6 steps.
+I also added a running example with relevant Stata commands, hoping it makes the implementation clearer.

-I paraphrase the algorithm below, adding the relevant Stata commands.
-All estimations are logit regressions estimated by maximum likelihood, where the dependent variable is the treatment indicator, <code><i>treatvar</i></code> in this example.
+All estimations are logit regressions estimated by maximum likelihood, where the dependent variable is the treatment indicator, `treatvar` in this example.
+Also, I'll assume a dataset with ten covariates, creatively named `var1`, `var2`, ..., `var10`.

 1. Estimate base model with basic covariates $$ X_b $$.
 If no covariates are chosen for $$ X_b $$, then this is just the model with the intercept.
 Save this estimation result for comparison.

-        logit *treatvar* K_b
+Notice that I arbitrarily chose to include `var1` and `var2` in the base model, so they're in $$X_b$$.

+        logit treatvar var1 var2
         estimates store base

-2. Estimate one additional model for every covariate in $$X$$ not included in $$X_b$$.
-Each of this estimations includes the base covariates plus the additional covariate.
-For each estimated model perform a [likelihood ratio test](http://www.stata.com/manuals13/rlrtest.pdf) for the null hypothesis that the included covariate's coefficiente is equal to zero.
+2. Estimate one additional model for every covariate in $$X$$ not included in $$X_b$$ (i.e. `var3`, `var4`, ..., `var10`).
+Each of these estimations includes the base covariates plus *one* additional covariate.
+For each estimated model perform a [likelihood ratio test](http://www.stata.com/manuals13/rlrtest.pdf) for the null hypothesis that the included covariate's coefficient is equal to zero.
+Results are stored in local macros.

+        foreach v of varlist var3-var10 {
-        logit treatvar K_b X_1
+          logit treatvar var1 var2 `v'
-        lrtest base . // mind the dot
+          lrtest base .
+          local llrt_`v' = `r(chi2)'
+        }

+3. If the largest LLR result (stored now in <code>llrt_`v'</code>) is equal or larger than $$C_l$$, then the covariate associated with it is added to the linear part of the model and Step 2 is repeated, now including this covariate.
+This process is looped until the maximum LRT is lower than $$C_l$$ (i.e. there are no covariates that would improve the model) or you run out of covariates to add.

+4. By now the linear part of the model is selected.
+This includes our basic covariates $$X_b$$ (i.e. `var1` and `var2`) plus any covariates selected by the algorithm for the linear part $$X_l$$ (suppose it selected `var5` and `var8`).
+For the selection of quadratic (or "second order") terms the algorithm uses only covariates in $$X_b$$ and $$X_l$$, now testing the inclusion of their interactions or quadratic forms.
+In terms of our example, that means we have to test for the inclusion of `(var1)^2`, `var1 * var2`, `var1 * var5`, etc.

+5. Estimate one model for every second order candidate.
+Each estimation includes terms in $$X_b$$ and $$X_l$$ plus *one* additional quadratic or interactive covariate.
+For each estimated model perform a [likelihood ratio test](http://www.stata.com/manuals13/rlrtest.pdf) for the null hypothesis that the included covariate's coefficient is equal to zero.
+Results are stored in local macros, analogue to Step 2.

+6. If the largest LLR result of this additional second order terms is equal or larger than $$C_q$$, then the term associated with it is added to the quadratic part of the model and Step 5 is repeated, now including this term.
+This process is looped until the maximum LRT is lower than $$C_q$$ (i.e. there are no second order terms that would improve the model) or you run out of terms to add.

 # Some context